Wine Tasting in Luxembourg’s Moselle Region

 In Ahn, we visited a number of winegrowers.
 We started with a crémant at Caves Berna.
 The perfect way to start the day: it was a tasty crémant, perfect as an aperitif.
 Not to harsh but a subtle taste.

 Next stop was J.P.
 Steinmetz-Duhr where we not only enjoyed crémant and pinot noir wine but also had an amazing Boeuf à la vigneronne.
-Here we stayed to enjoy a number of wines: Crémant, Pinot Noir Rosé (my favorite of the day) and Symphonie En Blanc.
-It was lovely to enjoy our wines outside in the beautiful garden.
+Here we stayed to enjoy a number of wines: Crémant, Pinot Noir Rosé (my favourite of the day) and Symphonie En Blanc.
+It was lovely to enjoy our wines outside in a beautiful garden.

 We continued to Jeff Konsbrück and again tasted some crémant.
 This one wasn’t as gentle as the one we had at Caves Berna, but would be perfect to drink during the evening, enjoying the sun.